kuyajp123/Rescuenect/mobile/client/docs/FIRESTORE_STATUS_SCHEMA.md

 ## Overview

 This document describes a comprehensive Firestore schema design for a user status system in a disaster response mobile app.
-The schema supports full versioning, lineage tracking, and automatic cleanup while maintaining data integrity and query performance.
+The schema supports single active status per user, full versioning, lineage tracking, and managed cleanup while maintaining data integrity and query performance.

+## Key Requirements

+- **Single Active Status**: Each user can only have one active status at a time
+- **Update Instead of Create**: Creating a new status while having an active one will update the existing status
+- **User-Controlled Expiration**: Users choose 12 or 24-hour expiration for their status
+- **History Retention**: Expired/deleted status versions remain for 30 days before permanent deletion
+- **Version Control**: Each update creates a new version with complete audit trail

 ## Schema Overview